haproxy/haproxy/doc/lua-api/index.rst

   * status : The reply status code. the code 200 is used by default.
   * reason : The reply reason.
 The reason corresponding to the status code is used by default.
-  * headers : An list of headers, indexed by header name.
+  * headers : A list of headers, indexed by header name.
 Empty by default.
 For a given name, multiple values are possible, stored in an ordered list.
   * body : The reply body, empty by default.